influxdata/telegraf/DATA_FORMATS_OUTPUT.md

 ## Influx:

 There are no additional configuration options for InfluxDB line-protocol.
-The metrics are parsed directly into Telegraf metrics.
+The metrics are serialized directly into InfluxDB line-protocol.

 #### Influx Configuration: